mcdemarco/prepub/README.md

 While EPUB nominally supports JavaScript coding, this support is optional and thus not available in all EPUB readers.
 PrePub ignores any JavaScript or macros.
 In addition:

 * It does not handle multiple authors, or check other locations than StoryAuthor for the author.
-* It does not rewrite your links to use its paragraph numbers (shuffled or not) a la [WritingFantasy](https://sophiehoulden.com/twine/writingfantasy_guide.html).
 * It does not warn you about duplicate implicit header references.
 * It doesn't have a preface option, and the colophon option could use a tag approach (instead of or in addition to special passaging).
-* It would be nice to respect some of the special passages and tags introduced in [Gordian Book](https://gordianbook.art), [WritingFantasy](https://sophiehoulden.com/twine/writingfantasy_guide.html), and [Spiner](https://spiner.readme.io).
+* It would be nice to respect more of the special passages and tags introduced in [Gordian Book](https://gordianbook.art), [WritingFantasy](https://sophiehoulden.com/twine/writingfantasy_guide.html), and [Spiner](https://spiner.readme.io).
 * It would be nice to sub-shuffle and anchor intermediate passages as in [pangamebook](https://github.com/lifelike/pangamebook).
 * It would be theoretically possible to honor include/display/print-style macros.
-* It would be nice to take the options from a settings passage.
-(They currently can be put into a query string.)
-* It would be nice to show a preview.

 ## Versions

+### 1.2.0 [Under development.]

+Add pandoc previews, a settings passage, and alphanumeric sorting,

 ### 1.1.2

 Add (partial) wiki/custom markup parsing.
-[Current version.]

 ### 1.1.1